PeterBengtson/AFT-DNS-subdomain-delegation/README.md

 `subdomain_delegations_to_remove` is a list of subdomains delegations that are to be removed from the account.
 If a delegation does not exist, nothing will be done.

+Thus, the procedure for deleting a delegation from the account is to move it from `subdomain_delegations` to `subdomain_delegations_to_remove` and then run the AFT customisations pipeline.
+After that, you can leave the delegation removal where it is, or delete it from `subdomain_delegations_to_remove`.

 ## Installation